-The question of whether or not there are, at least, two transition temperatures in the STG problem is open to debate.
-The plausible importance of $T_d$ was already anticipated by Goldstein \cite{Goldstein69JCP}, who argued that below a certain temperature transport in liquids is determined by activated transitions.
+The importance of $T_d$ was already anticipated by Goldstein \cite{Goldstein69JCP} (see also \cite{Goldstein2010}), who argued that below a certain temperature transport in liquids is determined by activated transitions.
 Since then there is overwhelming evidence from theoretical, simulation \cite{Thirumalai93PRE}, and experimental \cite{Novikov03PRE} studies that there is a material-dependent special temperature, $T_{d}$, or temperature region, below which ergodicity breaking, dynamic heterogeneity, aging effects play an important role.
-This temperature, $T_{d},$ is generally well above what is conventionally called the glass transition temperature $T_{g}$, defined roughly when the viscosity reaches a value of $10^{13}$ poise (see Fig. 1).
-The existence of an ideal glass transition at $T_{K}$ in RFOT is more debatable.
+This temperature, $T_{d},$ is generally well above what is conventionally called the glass transition temperature $T_{g}$, defined roughly when the viscosity reaches a value of $10^{13}$ poise.
+The existence of an ideal glass transition at $T_{K}$ in RFOT is perhaps debatable.
 It is difficult to unequivocally probe the existence of $T_K$ experimentally because below $T_g$ ($> T_K$) the equilibration times vastly exceed the observation times.
 Here, we assume that it does exist, and given that it does, we determine some of the universal properties associated with this transition.